ferdn4ndo/arctouch/README.md

 I could use just node for both sides (using some frontend framework like Vue.js or React), but for familiarity I'd choose a simple html+js for front (in a PHP server for further implementations, like sessions, login and stuff like that).

 During the first tryouts with the docker image, I found myself struggled on hosting containers for free.
-I'm having some really rough days as I'm transictioning from my current job right now, and as I'm currently the leader of a 5-members DevOps team and have to finish ongoing projects before leaving (with the deadlines shorter now).
-From this limitation, and currently giving up the Docker thing and will just make a front and backend using JS+PHP, making CURL calls to the TMDb API and using some framework for HTML+CSS frontend (like Bootstrap).
+From the time limitation, I'm currently giving up the Docker thing and will just make a front and backend using JS+PHP, making CURL calls to the TMDb API and using some framework for HTML+CSS frontend (like Bootstrap).

 I'll assume two completly different root folders for both sides, as the intention is to make it as independently as possible, and will also talk them on distinct sections.